pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="I"></a>
 ### I

+"If I had my way about national parks, I would create one without a road in it.
+I would have it impenetrable forever to automobiles, a place where man would not try to improve upon God."
+--Harold Ickes, encountered in Ken Burns' National Parks documentary series.
+S.B.
+Snow, a Regional Forester in the Forest Service called Secretary Ickes "overambitious, ignorant, egocentric, ruthless, unethical, and highly effective".

 "If life seems jolly rotten, there's something you've forgotten
 And that's to laugh and smile and dance and sing"